Abstracta

 Abstracta do not exist in the world like physical objects, yet they are indispensable for explaining and navigating reality, functioning as a map to the terrain of existence.
 They reveal the conditions and relationships that make existence intelligible, acting as invariant constants within processes like the conference of difference.

 When I use the word abstracta in my work, I mean exactly 'drawn away from'.
-Abstracta:
+This definition:

-- Enable Explanation and Understanding: Abstracta serve as conceptual tools that allow us to explain, predict, and map reality, making existence intelligible without being part of it.
+- enables explanation and understanding as abstracta serve as conceptual tools that allow us to explain and predict and map reality and make existence intelligible without being part of it;

-- Provide Invariant Structure: They act as constant, unchanging relations (like numbers) that reveal deterministic truths and coherence within systems, independent of physical variation.
+- provides invariant structure as they act as constant and unchanging relations like numbers that reveal deterministic truths and coherence within systems and independent of physical variation;

-- Facilitate Navigation of Reality: Abstracta function as a 'map' to the 'terrain' of existence, helping us model, quantify, and interpret the world without themselves being material or existent.
+- facilitates navigation of reality as abstracta function as a 'map' to the 'terrain' of existence and help us model and quantify and interpret the world without themselves being material or existent.

 Sources